yomorun/yomo/README.md

 ### 3. Build and run

 1. Run `go run echo.go` from the terminal.
-If YoMo is installed successfully, you will see a message like:
+If YoMo is installed successfully, you will see the following message:

 ```bash
 % go run a.go